When can babies eat star fruit?

 As you would when introducing any new food, start by offering a small quantity for the first few times.
 If there is no adverse reaction, gradually increase the quantity over future meals.

-How to cut star fruit for babies with baby-led weaning?
+How do you cut star fruit for babies with baby-led weaning?

 Every baby develops on their own timeline.
 The preparation suggestions below are for informational purposes only and are not a substitute for professional, one-on-one advice from your pediatric medical or health professional, nutritionist or dietitian, or expert in pediatric feeding and eating.
 Never disregard professional medical advice or delay in seeking it because of something you have read or seen here.